It’s what every seller wants – but how do you achieve it?

 1. Choosing the Right Agent

-With over 55,000 Real Estate Agents working in Toronto, we know it can be tough to find one that has the experience and genuine care you need to sell with ease.
+With over 55,000 Real Estate Agents working in Toronto (TRREB), we know it can be tough to find one that has the experience and genuine care you need to sell with ease.
 See if we’re the right team for you by scheduling a no-obligation meeting with us.
-We’ll present our strategies for selling a home in Etobicoke and provide you with a seller’s guide so you can see what we bring to the table.
+We’ll present our strategies for selling a home in Etobicoke, and present each client with a customized approach to each property.

 2. Price with a Purpose